gerph/riscos-presenter/rougol/speaker-notes.md

 This is the trace when it went wrong.
 Unfortunately they freed the stack that they were executing from.
 Then they returned, and had a bad day because they returned to invalid memory.

-It's not a reversible debugger, so I have to deal with the aftermath.
+Pyromaniac is not a reversible debugger - that's my day job - so I have to deal with the aftermath of the crash.

 But that's fine, because I run the command again with block tracing enabled - and because the system is deterministic I get exactly the same result.
 I can see that it hits the memset function to clear the stack, and then dies.
 Where the call comes from is easy to trace from its address.